 Configure general parameters on an as-needed basis.
-These parameters enable you to enter site-identification text, enter time and date, specify alarm reporting for the internal-battery test function, and enter an operator menu message.
+These parameters enable you to enter site-identification text, enter time and date, customize the Operator Menu, and specify alarm reporting for the internal-battery test function.
 Refer to Table 5-1 for a description of each parameter.